Cary High School: Football

-Cary High School first football team was organized in 1917.
+Cary High School's first football team was organized in 1917.
 The coach was Tal Stafford who was previously a North Carolina A&M (now North Carolina State University) football star and All American.
 Probably because of World War I and the closing of the school during the influenza epidemic, the football team disbanded.
 It was reorganized in 1923.
 In 1935, Albert H. Werner, a former player at Duke University, became the football and coach.

 In 1955 under coach John Ebby, the football team was undefeated, winning the Class A state championship.
 Players included fullback John Yarborough and quarterback Charles Maison who was later an All-American at Elon College.

 On September 15, 1961, the football field on the new campus was dedicated as the Paul W. Cooper Athletic Field.
 In 1970, the Imps Booster Club announced it would raise $100,000 to expand Cooper Field to include locker rooms, restrooms, showers, and expanded seating.
 In 1973, a press box was added.
 In October of that year, A. E. Finley donated $15,000 toward the stadium's debt.
 As a result, the facility is renamed Cooper Field at A. E. Finley Stadium.
 In 1982, the press box was replaced for $29,500.

 In 1976, Cary won the conference title with a record of 6-1 for coach Dave Riggs' final season.
 The team won the first round of the playoffs but then lost to undefeated Richmond County High School.
-This was Cary's beast season until 1995.
+This was Cary's best season until 1995.
 In the 1995-96 year, the team was undefeated under coach Bill Devine.
 Winning the conference title, the team had only allowed 45 points during their regular season.
 Although winning their first playoff game, the team did not make it to the finals.
 However, in this season, Cary's football team had the second-longest winning streak in the school's history, tied the school records for wins, and set school records for most points scored in a season and most interceptions.